Diamond Bessie: Arrest and trials

-After a 3 week long trial Rothschild was convicted — the jury foreman reportedly drew a noose on the wall during deliberations with the slogan, "That's my verdict!" — but the conviction was overturned on appeal.
+After a 3 week long trial Rothschild was convicted and sentenced to death by hanging, but the conviction was overturned on appeal.
 There was widespread opinion that Rothschild's wealth and Moore being a prostitute influenced the appellate court.

 After much legal wrangling, Rothschild went to trial again on December 22, 1880, this time in Jefferson.
 Rothschild did not testify in his own defense, and his lawyers managed to plant doubts in the jury members.
 Rothschild, to the dismay of many, was acquitted, and rejoined his family in Cincinnati.

 After the acquittal, Rothschild returned to Cincinnati and continued a life of crime.
 Rothschild's later exploits include posing as a wealthy businessman in several southern towns to acquire large quantities of jewelry on credit, and then quickly leaving town before being discovered.

 Diamond Bessie Moore became a figure of folklore.
 Every May since 1955, Jefferson during its annual Pilgrimage Festival, produces a play titled The Diamond Bessie Murder Trial, derived from court transcripts, is performed.
 Diamond Bessie's grave in Jefferson's Oakwood Cemetery is a popular tourist attraction; unmarked for years, it bears a tombstone, installed one 1930s night by a retired foundry worker, E B McDonald: "I placed it there one night because it did not seem right for Diamond Bessie to sleep in an unmarked grave."
 Note the date on the tombstone he put is incorrect as she was last seen alive on January 21, 1877, and found dead on February 5, 1877.
 The Jessie Wise Allen Garden Club later erected an ornate iron fence around the plot.